Alfo05/practical_work_i_oop_-12-/repo/README.md

 Added the possibility of adding airplanes manually into the possible options of the main menu.

 Added the call for the advancetick method in the runway class.

+Added comments on the StartSimulattion Selection menu.

+Minor changes made to improve code identation.